 Pecans: For added flavor and texture.

-Oats: Old-fashioned rolled oats are added to the topping for extra texture.
+Oats: Old-fashioned oats are added to the topping for extra texture.
 (And to make these an acceptable breakfast option, of course.)

 Strawberry jam for the filling.
 Feel free to switch things up & use any flavor of jam you like!